← Back to Blog

 When lesson plans function as compliance documents, teachers fill them out after the fact or treat them as formalities.
 When they function as thinking tools, the planning process clarifies what students should learn, what evidence will demonstrate that learning, and what activities will get students there.
 The document is the residue of that thinking.

-Here are the components that matter, and what each one is actually for.
+Here are the 8 components that matter, what each one is actually for, and what each looks like in practice.

 The learning objective is the most important part of the plan.
 It specifies what students should be able to do at the end of the lesson that they could not do at the beginning.